Coronavirus Universal Credit & Benefits

 If you want to teach an eight-year-old about money, the best place to start is a supermarket.
 Ask them what they can smell.
 It'll usually be bread or a bakery, as the scent makes us hungry and likely to buy more food, so the supermarket profits.

 Supermarkets' other tactics include the following:

+Treats and magazines placed by the till.
 These are impulse buys, so putting them near the till gives stores one last attempt to grab our cash.

+Store layouts make us walk the whole distance.
 Regularly bought items tend to be spread around the store, so we need to pass many other tempting goodies to complete our shopping.

+Sales-type signage for non-sales items.
 Seedless grapes and other attractive treats are usually near the store entrance, often below cost price, to entice us in.
 Similar signs and displays are used elsewhere to promote deals, even when they're not on sale.

 Bright colours and the words "discount" and "sale" make us feel good, yet the reduction may be pennies and cheaper equivalents hidden elsewhere.